How I Met Zig Ziglar

 zig 2

 I miss Zig and will continue to study his works with no end in sight.
-Like other masters of the personal development field such as Napoleon Hill and Dale Carnegie, his message is timeless and will be forever relevant and applicable to anyone seeking to improve themselves and serve their fellow man.
+Like other masters of the personal development field, such as Napoleon Hill and Dale Carnegie, his message is timeless.
+It will be forever relevant and applicable to anyone seeking to improve themselves and serve their fellow man.

 Action Steps for My Readers:

-Attitude: Zig believed attitude was a skill to be developed and it took a daily discipline.
+Attitude: Zig believed attitude was a skill to be developed, which took daily discipline.

-Most people claim to have a “positive” attitude and yet they’ve never read the first book or taken a course on attitude.
-Attitude is a choice and it comes from within.
+Most people claim to have a “positive” attitude, yet they’ve never read the first book or taken a course on attitude.
+Attitude is a choice, and it comes from within.
 It is not based on outside circumstances.

-If you live your life allowing outside circumstances to determine your attitude, you will live life on a roller coaster.
-Decide today to develop a positive attitude then go to work daily to make that a reality.
+If you allow outside circumstances to determine your attitude, you will live life on a roller coaster.
+Decide today to develop a positive attitude, then go to work daily to make that a reality.
 The books you read (or don’t read) and the people you associate with will largely determine your outcome in life…including your attitude.

 Feed your mind with the positive and guard your associations carefully.
 These two choices will make or break you.